Marlo Peralta

 Marlo Mendoza Peralta (born July 13, 1950, in San Carlos, Pangasinan), is a prelate of the Roman Catholic Church in the Philippines.
-He is the Metropolitan Archbishop emeritus of Nueva Segovia in the Philippines (2013-2025).
+He is the Metropolitan Archbishop emeritus of Nueva Segovia in the Philippines (2014-2026).

 Career

 Marlo Mendoza Peralta was ordained priest of Urdaneta, Pangasinan, Philippines on March 31, 1975.
 He was consecrated bishop on March 31, 2006.
 He then succeeded as Bishop of Alaminos on July 1, 2007, to 2014.

 Archbishop of Nueva Segovia

-On December 30, 2013, Pope Francis appointed Peralta to Archbishop of Nueva Segovia replacing retiring Archbishop Ernesto Salgado.
+On December 30, 2013, Pope Francis appointed Peralta to Archbishop of Nueva Segovia replacing Archbishop Ernesto Salgado who was retired on April 2, 2014 upon Peralta's installation.

-Pope Leo XIV accepted his resignation on 4 November 2025, naming David William Antonio, up until then Bishop of Ilagan, as his successor.
+Pope Leo XIV accepted his resignation on November 4, 2025 that was effective on January 14, 2026 upon the installation of David William Antonio, Bishop of Ilagan, as his successor.